Book your appointment online or visit us today.

 Does OHIP cover dental?

-treatments, check-ups, fillings, and root canals.
+The Ontario Health Insurance Plan does not cover dental services including dental exams and cleanings, fluoride treatments, check-ups, fillings, and root canals.
 Some dental surgeries may be covered if done in a hospital, and some services may also be covered if they meet certain medical criteria.
 Many employers also include dental services in their employee benefits packages.

 What is considered emergency dental?